josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 It's bullying, really; WP Engine doesn't have any tools to strike back like that.
 It can't.
 (Maybe it _wouldn't_, since to date, WP Engine appears to be the company that knows how its behavior is going to look when this all inevitably ends up in a courtroom.)

-I think Matt _though_ WP Engine had no retaliation.
-I think he was _counting_ on this maneuver being yet another push towards getting them to cave.
+I think Matt _thought_ WP Engine had no retaliation.
+I think he was _counting_ on this maneuver being yet another push towards their eventual acquiescence.

 But let's talk about the abuse of power here.